umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 ## Summary

-From the Genomics Platform Team perspectice the migration to DRAGEN makes sense and we have not identified any major issues.
+From the Genomics Platform Team's perspectice the migration to DRAGEN makes sense and we have not identified any major issues.
 Differences are present, as expected for a major change in analytical strategies, but these changes mostly result in an improvements.

 Setting up a bcbio analysis involves [manual and potentially error prone steps](https://github.com/umccr/google_lims/blob/master/docs/a_z_setting_up_bcbio_run.md) which have been replaced with full automation of both DRAGEN and umccrise on ICA.
 This results in improved audit trails, error notifications and a faster turnaround time.
 All workflows and configurations are under version control and [catalogued](https://github.com/umccr/cwl-ica), allowing us to move towards NATA accreditation.